mozilla/bug-handling/policy/feature-flags.md

 _QA **must** sign off on the feature before it is enabled in Beta._

-_Any released feature **must** have a value of the parent bug's `behind-pref` flag set to the version where the feature was released, and have a state of RESOLVED and resolution VERIFED._
+_Any released feature **must** have a value of the parent bug's `behind-pref` flag set to the version where the feature was released, and have a state of VERIFIED and resolution FIXED._

 ### The `behind-pref` flag